SNTSVV/DAMAT_Tutorial/README.md

 Additional information on _libCSP_ can be found at this link https://github.com/libcsp/libcsp.

 To apply the _DAMAt_ procedure we need a Software Under Test and the relative test suite to evaluate.
-_LibCSP_ does not come with a test suite, but it includes some examples; starting from one of these examples, we devised an intentionally flawed integration test suite.
+_LibCSP_ does not come with a test suite, but it includes some examples; starting from one of these examples, we devised a small, intentionally flawed example of integration test suite.
 The test suite contains a single test case that emulates a server/client configuration over loop-back and verifies that a minimum number of packets is transmitted by the client and correctly received by the server in a given time.

 ## Installation procedure